mmmaaatttttt/personal-site/src/pages/stories/harvesting-wins.md

 ---
 title: "Harvesting Wins"
-date: "2018-06-01"
+date: "2018-05-28"
 featured_image: "orchard_child.jpg"
 caption: "Modeling the likelihood of board-game victory."
 featured_image_caption: "Adorable child eating fruit.
 Image credit: Alexas_Fotos on Pixabay."
 ---

 A few months back, my son began to show an interest in board games.
-He was only two years old at the time, so we couldn't play anything too complicated (sorry, [Catan](https://en.wikipedia.org/wiki/Catan) lovers), but even for very young children, there's a surprising amount of board-game variety.
+At the time he was only two, so we couldn't play anything too complicated (sorry, [Catan](https://en.wikipedia.org/wiki/Catan) lovers).
+Regardless, I soon discovered that even for very young children, there's a surprising amount of board-game variety.

-One of the games we play regularly is called _First Orchard_.
+One of the games we started playing is called _First Orchard_.
 In this game, players cooperate to harvest fruit from an orchard before it gets discovered by a raven.
 If all of the fruit is removed before the raven appears, everyone wins; if the raven makes it to the orchard before all of the fruit has been harvested, everyone loses.

 <CaptionedImage caption="Box Art for First Orchard (Source: HABA USA)" width="70%" src="first_orchard.jpg" />

 The rules of the game are relatively straightforward.
 The orchard has sixteen fruits, divided into four fruits of four different colors.
 On your turn, you roll a six-sided die.
-If the color on the die matches one of the fruit colors, you are allowed to move a fruit of that color into a fruit basket.
+If the color on the die matches one of the fruit colors, you're meant to move a fruit of that color out of the orchard.
 For example, if you roll red and there are three red apples left, you can remove one.
-If there are no red apples left, you lose your turn.
+If there are no red apples left, you forfeit your turn.

 What about the other two sides of the die?
 One of them represents the dastardly raven: if you roll black, then the raven advances one space closer to the orchard.
-If the raven comes up five times before the orchard is clear, you lose.
+If the raven comes up five times before the orchard is empty, you lose.

-Thus far, there's no strategy to the game: you simply roll the die and do what the rules tell you to do.
+Thus far, there's no strategy to the game: you simply roll the die and do what it tells you to do.
 The final twist comes in the last face of the die, which depicts a fruit basket.
 The fruit basket acts as a sort of wild card: if it comes up, you're free to remove one fruit from anywhere in the orchard, regardless of color.
-Here's where a simple strategy begins to emerge.

-But reading about the rules is way less fun than playing the game.
-So here's a stripped down version of it.
+Reading about the rules is way less fun than playing the game.
+So below I've provided a stripped down version of it.
 The rules are the same as in the actual game, but I've swapped out a spinner for a die, and unfortunately my raven-drawing skills leave much to be desired.
-In spite of this, I hope you'll find this provides you with a decent understanding of the game's mechanics.
+In spite of this, I hope my version provides you with a decent understanding of the game's mechanics.

 The tiles on the bottom keep track of how many fruits in each color are remaining.
 Similarly, the value in the black tile at the bottom right represents the number of paces until the raven reaches the orchard.
+When you spin, the game automatically removes the correct fruit or advances the raven, unless you land on the white portion of the spinner.
+This corresponds to the fruit basket wild card, and when this happens, you can click on one of the tiles below the spinner to remove a fruit of your choosing.

 <OrchardGame caption="Figure 1: An online orchard game."/>

 ### Don't Feed the Birds

-After playing this game a few times with my son, I developed a strategy that made sense to me.
-To understand the strategy it's helpful to think of an extreme example.
-Suppose you have one red fruit and two green fruits remaining when you roll a wild card.
-If you decide to put the red fruit in your basket, you'll have two green fruits left.
-On any subsequent roll, you'll then have a 1 / 6 chance of advancing the raven, and a 2 / 6 chance of removing a green fruit (since you can roll either green or the wild card to remove a fruit).
+After playing this game a few times, you may notice that the only potential for strategy emerges when you need to decide what to do if you roll the fruit basket wild card.
+When I played with my son, I developed a strategy that made sense to me.
+To understand the strategy, it's helpful to think of an extreme example.

+Suppose you have one red fruit and two green fruits remaining when you roll the fruit basket.
+If you decide to remove the red fruit, you'll have two green fruits left.
+On any subsequent roll, you'll then have a 1 / 6 chance of advancing the raven, and a 2 / 6 chance of removing a green fruit (since you can roll either green or the fruit basket to remove a fruit).

-If, on the other hand, you decide to put the green fruit in the basket, you'll still have two fruits left: one red, and one green.
+If, on the other hand, you decide to remove a green fruit, you'll still have two fruits left: one red, and one green.
 Similarly, your chances of advancing the raven on your next roll will still be 1 / 6.
-Unlike before, however, your chances of removing a fruit on your next roll will improve to 3 / 6, since you can roll red, green, or a wild card in order to remove a fruit.
+Unlike before, however, your chances of removing a fruit on your next roll will improve to 3 / 6, since you can roll red, green, or the fruit basket in order to remove a fruit.

 The strategy of using your wild card to remove the fruit that's the most plentiful makes intuitive sense, to me anyway.
-But of course, it's not the only wild-card strategy one could use.
-Here's a list of different strategies that come to mind:
+But of course, it's not the only strategy one could use.
+Here's a list of different strategies that come to mind when you roll the fruit bakset wild card:

 1.  **Remove the most plentiful.** This is the strategy we've just discussed, in which you remove the fruit that's the most plentiful in the orchard.
 If multiple fruit colors meet this condition, just pick one.